prasquin/AirPi/docs/usage.md

   atmospheric pressure readings.

-## <a id="customOutput"></units>a>Defining Custom Output Plugins
+## <a id="customOutput"></a>Defining Custom Output Plugins
 Custom output plugins can be defined in the `cfg/outputs.cfg` file.
 Such an entry only tells the AirPi that an output module exists; you must still write the supporting Python code to actually output the data in the required format and to the required location.
-A template/example Python file can be found in the `docs` folder.
+A Python template/example can be found in the `docs` folder.

 Values in the `outputs.cfg` file do not need any quote marks around them.
 Strings may include spaces.
 There is equivalence between `yes`,`on`, and `true` and between `no`,`off`, and `false`; these are not case-sensitive.
-Comments take an entire line, and begin with a hash.
+Comments take an entire line, and begin with a hash (`#`).

-There are a number of sections within the file - each one defines a single output plugin.
+There are a number of sections within `outputs.cfg` - each one defines a single output plugin.
 The following fields are **mandatory** for every output plugin
 definition:
 + `filename` specifies the name of the Python script file for the output